 - Sliced with your normal slicer settings, it’s a good test for overall finish, comparing effects of layer height, z-seam alignment and overall dimensional accuracy.

-- Sliced with a single external perimeter set to exactly nozzle size, 0 infill and 0 top layers, it provides a good test of dimensional accuracy and extrusion width.
+- Sliced with two external perimeters, 0 infill and 0 top layers, it provides a good test of dimensional accuracy and extrusion width.

 Quick extrusion test prints